Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 - Denns BioMarkt

-💡Bonus Tip: Amazon Fresh also offers great deals on groceries, including a wide range of organic food products.
+💡 Useful Tip: Amazon Fresh also offers great deals on groceries, including a wide range of organic food products.
 With just a few clicks, you can enjoy the convenience of having fresh food delivered straight to your doorstep.

 In order to keep our monthly costs low, we opt to cook most of our meals at home.
 Not only is dining in cheaper than eating out, it’s also healthier as you control what goes into your food.

-Our monthly food and grocery costs rarely exceeds €600 per month (i.e. maximum €300 per person).
+Our monthly food and grocery costs rarely exceed €600 per month (i.e. maximum €300 per person).
 And that also includes cleaning detergents, coffee beans, wine, and everything one would usually buy at a supermarket.
+We also spend an additional €20 on pet food, which we get from Fressnapf.

-💡Bonus Tip: You can earn PAYBACK points while shopping at select supermarkets, and redeem them for cash in-store.
+🔥 Bonus Tip: You can earn PAYBACK points while shopping at select supermarkets, and redeem them for cash in-store.
 Sign up for your Free PAYBACK Loyalty Card and get 200 points (worth €2) to get you started.

 Health Insurance